Segmentation-Driven Monocular Shape from Polarization based on Physical Model: Experiment and Analysis

 \section{Experiment and Analysis}

 This section presents a comprehensive experimental validation of the proposed method.
-Firstly, Section V-A introduces two synthetic datasets, a real-world dataset, and the polarized imaging testbed built by our group.
-In Section V-B, we conduct a quantitative comparison on two synthetic datasets against three monocular passive reconstruction algorithms: Atkinson et al. \cite{ref10}, Mahmoud et al. \cite{ref12}, and Smith et al. \cite{ref14}.
-Subsequently, Section V-C provides an ablation study to validate the impact of PARG segmentation method.
-Finally, Section V-D compares the algorithm’s performance against existing methods using the real-world data.
+Section~5.1 introduces the two synthetic datasets together with the unified parameter settings and evaluation metrics adopted throughout the experiments.
+In Section~5.2, we conduct a quantitative comparison on two synthetic datasets against three monocular passive reconstruction algorithms: Atkinson et al.~\cite{ref10}, Mahmoud et al.~\cite{ref12}, and Smith et al.~\cite{ref14}.
+Subsequently, Section~5.3 provides an ablation study to validate the impact of PARG segmentation method.
+Finally, Section~5.4 introduces the real-world dataset and the polarized imaging testbed built by our group, and compares the algorithm's performance against existing methods using the real-world data.